Detecting a long lived false vacuum with quantum quenches

 \paragraph{Outlook --}

-The spectral analysis performed here for the paradigmatic example of the quantum Ising chain can be applied to probe the presence of a long-lived false vacuum in a very general class of models.
+The analysis performed here for the paradigmatic example of the quantum Ising chain can be applied to probe the presence of a long-lived false vacuum in a very general class of models.
 In \cite{supmat}, we show how this method allows to detect the signatures of a long-lived false vacuum in a Rydberg atom array on time scales that are experimentally accessible.
 The issue of discriminating between stability and long-lived metastability arises very generally as one varies parameters in systems that exhibit first-order phase transitions, particularly near the onset and terminal structures of hysteresis curves.
-We foresee immediate applications of this procedure to other experimental platforms, including ultracold atoms in optical lattices, trapped ions, and superconducting qubits.
+We foresee immediate applications of this procedure to other experimental platforms, including ultracold atoms in optical lattices, trapped ions, and superconducting qubits {\cite{GrossBloch2017,bernien2017,browaeys2020many,MonroeReview,tan2021domain,morvan2022formation,zenesini2023observation}, where quench experiments are routinely performed}.

+A phenomenon closely related to the decay of the false vacuum was observed in the string breaking dynamics after a quench in quantum spin chains~\cite{Lerose2020,verdel2023dynamical}, where the unstable string connecting two charges can persist for a very long time.
+We expect that a similar {magnitude spectrum analysis} could help interpret the real-time evolution observed in these works.

+Promising directions include, moreover, the study of metastable phases of matter and their dynamical preparation.
+A metastable quantum spin liquid phase could explain, for example, the features recently observed in a Rydberg-atom quantum simulator in two spatial dimensions \cite{semeghini2021probing,Giudici2022,sahay2022quantum}.

 In the one-dimensional system we focused on here, the boundary between true and false vacuum is marked by zero-dimensional structures, i.e., particle-like ``domain walls''.
 In higher dimensions the boundaries will be extended objects, having significant low-energy internal degrees of freedom, notably including variables that encode their shapes.
 In two and three dimensions the boundaries of near-critical bubbles will be long-lived strings and membranes respectively.
-Although directly accessing these objects through simple quenching can be challenging, studying smaller, more accessible bubbles should allow us to gain valuable insights into their properties.
+Although directly accessing these objects through simple quenching can be challenging, studying smaller and more accessible bubbles should provide valuable insights into their properties.

 Also worthy of exploration is the possibility of more structured quenches.
 For definiteness, let us consider again an Ising ferromagnet, starting with the ground state having global magnetization downward, where our destabilizing quench consists of turning on a small field favoring upward magnetization.
 If at the same time we also flip the spins within a geometrically defined region (or several such), we can encourage the production of large bubbles.
 We could also flip only a fraction of the spins, to match the desired magnetization, or other refinements.
 Systematic study and use of this ``bubble seeding'' concept is evidently not restricted to the Ising ferromagnet, and opens a wide field for investigation.